-The assessor will undertake a minimum of two practice-based observations to support a judgement that the candidate is ready for assessment; these observations will be based on the mandatory 200/300 unit; the assessor should be looking to confirm that the candidate's practice shows they have demonstrated an acceptable level of practical confidence within the following areas:
+The assessor will undertake a minimum of two practice-based observations to support a judgement that the candidate is ready for assessment; these observations will be based on the mandatory 230/330/365 unit; the assessor should be looking to confirm that the candidate's practice shows they have demonstrated an acceptable level of practical confidence within the following areas:

 - 1. Principles and values

-- 2. Health, well-being, learning and development
+- 2. Health and well-being

-- 3. Professional practice in early years and childcare
+- 3. Professional practice in health and social care

-- 4. Safeguarding children
+- 4. Safeguarding individuals

-- 5. Health and safety
+- 5. Health and safety in health and social care